gerryd/cookbook/content/recipe/desserts/gluten-free/chocolate-chip-cookies.md

 - add the egg and vanilla flavouring, mix well
 - in another bowl, mix the flour, baking soda and salt
 - combine everything and mix at low speed
-- spatula in the chocolate chips
+- fold in the chocolate chips using a spatula
-- pre-heat the oven to 175 °C
+- preheat the oven to 175 °C
 - make dough balls and spread out on the baking sheet
 - bake for 10 to 11 minutes